 What will happen to the photographs, footage and audio?

-The photographs and videos will become a part of this website.
-An audio book and hard copy book will be created.
-An app for people with sensory, learning and cognitive impairments will be created to access the Silent Tears exhibition.
-The photographs, footage and audio will be produced and displayed.
+The photographs, footage, and audio will be produced and form part of the traveling multi-media exhibition Silent Tears.displayed.
+Click HERE to see the places that Silent Tears and other multi-media exhibitions by Blur Projects have been or are going to be displayed.
+The photographs and videos will also become a part of this website.
+An audiobook and hard copy book will be created in the future.
+An app for people with sensory, learning and cognitive impairments will be created to access the Silent Tears exhibition content.